 The incomplete grade may be assigned when a student's work has not been completed because of circumstances beyond his control.
 The student must arrange with his instructor for completion of the required work.
+For each incomplete grade assigned, the instructor will complete a form in triplicate on which he will indicate: (1) the reason for granting the incomplete; (2) the amount or nature of the work to be completed; (3) the date by which the student must make up his work-a date as early as possible, but in any case within one calendar year.
 An incomplete grade cannot be removed by repeating the course.

-A period of one calendar year is allowed for the conversion of an incomplete grade to a letter grade.
-An incomplete grade not made up is automatically changed to an "F" grade at the end of this period.
-Forms to change an incomplete to a letter grade are available in the

-Office of Admissions and Records.
+An incomplete grade not made up at the end of a one-year period is automatically changed to an F grade.
+Forms to change an incomplete to a letter grade are available in the Office of Admissions and Records.
 It is the student's responsibility to pick up the form, secure the signature of the instructor, and have the instructor return it to the Office of Admissions and Records within the time allowed.

-Scholastic Probation and Disqualification
+Scholastic Probation